-PCB assembly Mounting methods and soldering processes for PCBs
+PCB assembly Assembly and soldering process for printed circuit boards

 With our PCB connection technology, you can freely select the ideal mounting type.
-It is suitable for manual assembly as well as semi- and fully automated production processes.
+It is ideal for manual assembly as well as for semi- or fully-automated production processes.
 This means that you can assemble PCBs efficiently and process them reliably.
 Find out here about the areas of application of the different PCB assembly methods as well as their requirements and advantages.

 SMT soldering – a modern soldering process